Prediction Suboptimality of the Lasso in Sparse Linear Regression: Main Results

-\end{theorem} \begin{remark} This theorem shows that when the Lasso selects the true support with high probability, its prediction performance can be improved by a suitable refinement over a wide range of tuning parameters.
-Moreover, it is known that variable selection consistency may occur when the Lasso tuning parameter does not vanish; see, for example, \citep{lahiri2021necessary}.
-Besides, under standard sign-consistency conditions such as the irrepresentable condition together with a beta-min assumption, the model selection error probability \(\mathbb{P}(E \neq S_0)\) becomes exponentially small; see \citep{zhao2006model}.
+\begin{remark} This theorem shows that when the Lasso selects the true support with high probability, its prediction performance can be improved by a suitable refinement over a wide range of tuning parameters.
+It is known that variable selection consistency may occur when the Lasso tuning parameter does not vanish; see, for example, \cite{lahiri2021necessary}.
+Moreover, under standard sign-consistency conditions such as the irrepresentable condition together with a beta-min assumption, the model selection error probability \(\mathbb{P}(E \neq S_0)\) can become exponentially small; see \cite{zhao2006model}.
 In such settings, the present theorem implies that prediction improvement can be achieved.
-For completeness, the proof is given in Appendix~B. \end{remark} \begin{remark}[Support stability beyond exact recovery] The theorem does not require exact support recovery, i.e., \(\mathbb{P}(E = S_0) \to 1\).
+For completeness, the proof is given in Appendix~B. \end{remark}

+\begin{remark}[Support stability beyond exact recovery] Theorem~\ref{thm:lasso-accurate-selection} does not require exact support recovery, i.e., \(\mathbb{P}(E = S_0) \to 1\).
 It suffices that the Lasso-selected support coincides with a fixed index set \(S^\star\) with high probability, for instance, the support obtained in the noiseless case.
 Consequently, the refinement step can exploit this support stability to yield prediction improvement. \end{remark}